-This week, your baby’s growing, your skin is changing and those movements in your womb are intensifying.
-Here’s what your baby and your body is doing at 21 weeks.
+At twenty-one weeks pregnant, your baby is growing, your skin is changing and those movements in your womb are intensifying.
+Here are any symptoms you might expect and what your baby and your body are doing at 21 weeks.

 How big is my baby at 21 weeks pregnant?